elapouya/django-listing/docs/index.rst

 Usage
 -----

-The very basic setting is to use create a view from the TemplateView class.
+The very basic setting is to create a view from the TemplateView class.

 in views.py::